juntagrico/juntagrico/docs/settings.rst

 ENABLE_REGISTRATION
 -----------
-  Decides if new member can registrate
+  Decides if new member can register

   Type: Boolean